ipverse/rir-ip/README.md

 based on Internet number resource usage data published by the Regional Internet Registries (RIR).
 The data is organized by country code (ISO 3166).

-This repository is updated daily.
+This repository is updated daily (if the underlying data changes).

 ## How to use